waveclaw/puppet-subscription_manager/README.md

 Register a RedHat Enterprise 7 or CentOS 7 node to the RedHat Network with Satellite 6 using a password and username.

+Note that you have to stop managing the ca_package as you get that from RedHat as part of the OS installation.

 ```puppet
 class { 'subscription_manager':
    org           => 'My_Company_Org_in_RHN',